 Any patients who have been advised they are "Red" patients will need to continue to follow the protocol of ringing reception from your car when you have arrived quoting your car details so the GP can come and greet you before you enter the Practice.

-The national booking system is now open for bookings for the COVID-19 Autumn booster programme.
+The national booking system will be open for bookings for the COVID-19 Spring booster programme on 25 March 2025.
 The NHS will contact you if your NHS record suggests you may be eligible for a seasonal COVID-19 vaccine.
-The NHS is sending texts, emails, NHS App messages or letters to those who are eligible, but patients do not have to wait for the invite to book.
+The NHS is sending texts, emails, NHS App messages or letters to those who are eligible.

 Book, cancel or change a COVID-19 vaccination appointment - NHS (www.nhs.uk)